Skip to Main Content

 Finding Relevant Subject Terms

 Like the library catalog, many databases will provide subject terms for specific resources.
-These may be referred to under different terminology, including subjects, subject thesaurus terms, or thesaurus terms.
 Subject terms are standardized words or phrases that describe the main idea of the source you are looking at.
-These terms are hyperlinked in databases, so you can select them to have the database generate a new result list with other resources that share the same subject term.
-Subject terms will vary from one database to another.
-Likewise, they will probably be different from the subject terms in the library catalog.
-As with your keywords, you should note any especially helpful subject terms as you conduct your research (as well as which database or search tool you found them in!).
+These terms are hyperlinked, so you can select them to bring back a new result list with other books and articles that share the subject term.
+You should note any especially helpful subject terms as you conduct your research (as well as which database or search tool you found them in!).

 Search for articles